Reforestation in Costa Rica: Barriers to Participation

+Climate Change

+Costa Rica is vulnerable to extreme weather conditions, such as drought, storms, hurricanes, and extreme precipitation.
+Climate change and its intensification of such events pose a threat to reforestation efforts.
+“The average temperature has increased between 0.2°C and 0.3°C per decade since 1970.
+Precipitation varies a lot from one year to another depending on the El Niño-Southern Oscillation (ENSO) phenomenon, the cycle of warming and cooling of the tropical Pacific Ocean which has implications for global weather."
+As a result of shifting climate patterns, young trees may struggle to successfully grow and regenerate forests.

+Costa Rica is particularly vulnerable to wildfires, with its peak fire season typically beginning in mid-February and lasting around 11 weeks.
+The risk of wildfires is heightened by the country's distinct dry season, especially in regions such as Guanacaste and the Central Pacific.
+Fire outbreaks can destroy reforestation sites, reversing progress and discouraging landowners from participating in future restoration efforts.

 Projects

 Several initiatives and projects have been created to protect and restore nature including the Guanacaste Conservation Area (ACG) and BaumInvest.

 Guanacaste Conservation Area (ACG)

 The Guanacaste Conservation Area (ACG) consists of 163,000 acres of lands under the administration of the Sistema Nacional de Areas de Conservacion (SINAC).
 The ACG was created in 1986 with the mission to restore tropical dry forests, and surrounding ecosystems that have endured destruction caused by human action.
 Their efforts began in the area of Santa Rosa National Park, created in 1971.
 ACG focuses on the restoration, survival and conservation of the rich flora and fauna that occupy these lands and have been threatened by hundreds of years of human occupation.

 BaumInvest

 The BaumInvest reforestation project in Costa Rica began in 2007.
 This projects seeks to establish sustainable forestry and carbon compensation through afforestation.
 About 1,280 acres of pastureland has been reforested with native woods (more than one million trees were planted).
 This project led to the recuperation of 70 different amphibian and reptile species, as well as the survival of the Dipteryx panamensis (an endangered tree species).
 The project also provided several positive social impacts such as: promoting environmental education, and creating secure and sustainable rural jobs which helps reduce illegal logging, poaching and animal trading.

 This project was the first reforestation project awarded the Gold Standard Certification for its positive impact on the environment.